 TREAT ATTACKS EARLY

-Did you know your patients may be
+Did you know your patients may be able

-able to predict a migraine headache?
+to predict migraine headache pain?

 Understanding prodrome can help to identify